While you’re lounging by the pool or manning the BBQ this summer, spare a thought for your domestic oil tank sitting at home.

 Since summer is often a time when you don’t need heat, there is less of a demand for professionals to come out and service oil tanks.
 Therefore, it’s easier for leaks and minor tank damage to be overlooked.

-Make sure you clue yourself up on what to look for when checking your tank, both internally or externally.
+Make sure you clue yourself up on what to look for when checking your tank, both internally and externally.
 Otherwise, a minor issue could manifest into a major problem which you’ll only realise when you need to use the tank again.

 2. Fill it up